dgruninger97/HW2-grunindm/notebook.md

 #### Pros

 This will eliminate having to check what type of integrationMethod that the integrationMethod String was (located in Integrate()).
+Also, this apply's the principle of separating what changes from what stays the same.
+We know that the integration method will continue to change, so it makes sense to extract out that behavior using the strategy pattern.
+Finally, this will allow our system to adapt to change, as we can add more implementations of the IntegrationStrategy when the customer requests a new integration method.

 #### Cons

 ### Candidate Design 2: